A complete guide to Alberta’s auto insurance reforms

 In less than five minutes, you can compare multiple car insurance quotes from Canada's top providers, free of charge.

-Will this help drivers find the cheapest car insurance in Alberta?
+Will the auto reform changes help drivers find cheaper car insurance in Alberta?

 According to Premier Danielle Smith, these changes could save Albertans up to $400 annually once the new system is in place.
 This would be accomplished by reducing the need for litigation, which minimizes legal costs that currently drive up premiums.